RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Instagram Analysis/README.md

 <br>2804	justice for johnny	141	8.985816	29.0
 <br>1464	@johnnydepp #wearewithyoujohnnydepp #amberhear...
 124	0.185484	0.0

+"The Amplifications in the counts and number of likes on #justiceforjohnnydepp is quite obvious!!"

 The text 'abuser' and other negative texts follow the other peaks more.
 <br>abuser              346